Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix broken particle effects with some ProjectRed blocks (FermiumASM)
 - Fix Bewitchment Distillery crashing when attempting to produce multiple outputs when only one slot is empty (Bewitchment)
 - Fix rendering bug with shaders that required restarting to fix (Hammer Lib)
-- Fix pack info buttons opening a GUI that doesn't scroll properly (Enders Modpack Tweaks)
+- Fix pack info buttons opening a GUI that doesn't scroll properly (Ender Modpack Tweaks)
 - Remove the possibility of chunk banning from the Alfheim Portal (Botania CEU)
 - Fix bug involving Storage Drawers and Corporea (Botania CEU)
 - Fix a few vanilla lighting bugs, including incorrect stair and slab lighting (Alfheim)